knpuniversity/symfony/knpu/ep4-services/register-service.md

 > Woh woh woh, don't pass the *string* `markdown.parser`, pass the
 > *service* `markdown.parser`.

-And with 4 lines of code, there is a *new* service in the container.
+And with 4 lines of code, a *new* service has been born in the container.
 I'm such a proud parent.

 Go look for it: